AIGCEra/.github/profile/README.md

 <div align=center>

 ## The innate Desktop Software Genes enable each Desktop Window to have powerful and flexible component organization capabilities, and various window objects can be aggregated around it.
 In a sense, each Desktop Window could become something like "the galactic nuclei of those huge galaxies in the universe".
-We know that every Milky Way-like galaxy is surrounded by hundreds of billions of stars, **WebRuntime** acts like a Hubble telescope, allowing us to see under certain conditions each Window Object surrounded by a huge, Web Description-Driven Object Structure.
+We know that every Milky Way like galaxy is surrounded by hundreds of billions of stars, **WebRuntime** acts like a Hubble telescope, allowing us to see under certain conditions each Window Object surrounded by a huge, Web Description-Driven Object Structure.

 </div>